BedialaunetaDani/hartree_fock_2D_quantum_dots/journal.md

 1. Restructure the code to eliminate unused functions and files (@abermejillo, @mserraperalta and @dbedialaunetar)
 1. Obtain results for different numbers of electrons in the QD (@abermejillo, @mserraperalta and @dbedialaunetar)

+(It did require intervention from all members to fulfill each of the tasks.
+It has been a trully collaborative project :) )

 ### Progress
-1. The calculation of the integrals was finally succesful: add final commit of the lib
+1. The calculation of the integrals was finally succesful: [commit](6bd6a7639eb55dd6a7b7425fb76d6d59545f4256)
-1. The Helium computation was used to verify: add final commit
+1. The Helium computation was used to verify: [commit](9a0b7013a6e432bdee246e5e03b95941a34485eb)
 1. The code was properly restructured: see the project folder
-1. Results for the QD with different number of electrons were obtained: add commit of the jup notebook
+1. Results for the QD with different number of electrons were obtained: [commit](2a1722b172895ce311ed4e6c9df33f974d406458)

 After many different attempts with the monte carlo integration we found the correct integration method.
 We start from the two-electron integral